Salary Calculator For Net, Gross and CTC

 That small shift changes the conversation.
 Instead of just accepting an offer, users start with their real needs, and the tool calculates the required gross and annual packages.

 This feature fits job seekers relocating, professionals comparing offers, or employees in reviews.
-It supports negotiation from accurate, goal-based planning.
+It supports negotiation through accurate, goal-based planning.

 Useful when life costs are already fixed